Tell us a little about you, Casandra.

 What does your family and husband think about you working at Better Life Bags?
 What has having a job done for you personally?

 Having a job has done a lot.
 It's helped me to pay my rent and bills, uniforms for my kids and heat in my house.
 I'm not a kid anymore and I'm learning how to step up and be an adult and do adult things that take care of my kids.
 Before working here, I applied at lots and lots of places.
 I was trying to get myself back on my feet, but no one would hire me because I didn't have any experience working anywhere.
 Rebecca took a chance on me and I've never been more grateful.

 As a company with a mission, we aim to create high quality products that make a difference in the lives of our employees.
 We want to bring a great product to you at a price without massive markups that other retailers attach to their product.
 Since we manufacture our own bags, we are able to cut out the middle man and bring you a great bag at a great price.

 Many of our fabrics are made in the USA and we buy our supplies from as many small business owners as we can.
 But the truth is, we don't know the extent of the supply chain for all of our materials.
-Our goal is to have 90% of our materials be ethically sourced by the end of 2016.
+We are continually reevaluating and making steps towards higher quality, more ethically sourced materials.

 Our bags are all made in the USA and we pay our seamstresses really well.
-They end up earning between $18-$25/hour depending on the bag and how proficient they become over time.
+They end up earning between $15-$25/hour depending on the bag and how proficient they become over time.